mnmlstc/core/docs/usage.rst

     PUBLIC
       $<TARGET_PROPERTY:mnmlstc::core,INTERFACE_INCLUDE_DIRECTORIES>)

-While this is more verbose than a simple `include_directories` call in CMake, it allows libraries that may use MNMLSTC Core to propagate their include directories without requiring that additional packages find both the library that depends on MNMLSTC Core *and* MNMLSTC Core itself.
+While this is more verbose than a simple :cmake:`include_directories` call in CMake, it allows libraries that may use MNMLSTC Core to propagate their include directories without requiring that additional packages find both the library that depends on MNMLSTC Core *and* MNMLSTC Core itself.